ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 and overall XR (extended reality).

 It's one thing for a software product to be discontinued, since the barrier to entry is often low, and the barrier to exit is usually similarly low.
-But a the experience of a hardware product being discontinued, especially one you paid money for and which promised to change your life, tends to stick with you more.
+But the experience of a hardware product being discontinued, especially one you paid money for and which promised to change your life, tends to stick with you more.

-While I feel XR will have very viable real-world applications in the future (beyond gaming), the lesson that I carry with me from being an early adopter of it and other emergent technologies is one of retaining a healthy skepticism.
+While I feel XR will have very viable real-world applications in the future (beyond gaming), the lesson that I carry with me from being an early adopter of it and other emergent technologies is this: retain a healthy skepticism.
+(Keyword: healthy.)

 Recent rise and falls of cryptocurrencies and exchanges, web3, NFTs, the metaverse and [more](https://en.wikipedia.org/wiki/FTX), coupled with a current (real or perceived) economic slowdown, are teaching